Gorski4123/openhiun.github.com/_posts/2013-12-28-developing-server-application-on-chromebook.md

 As I said Chrome OS is pretty good for non-developing purpose stuff like web browsing for their hardware.
 I prefer to use Chrome OS for non-develpment stuff.
 GUI and CLI..
 I prefer CLI to run software natively.
 We all familar to using SSH to linux server, and we don't need to another heavy-GUI OS on Chrome OS.

-3.Integration

-Integration is no-big deal.
-Just file sharing between Chroms OS and CLI ubuntu.
-The sharepoint is `Downloads` folder.
+If you need share folder, no-big deal. `Downloads` folder is share folder between Chrome OS and Ubuntu.

 ##Install Ubuntu